pavankumarinfo/ai-testing-healthcare/README.md

 - Structured logging/test runners
 - Prompt chain templates for QA teams

+## 🌍 Vision & Alignment

+This whitepaper and repository are part of a broader effort to reimagine quality assurance in the age of AI, with a focus on safe and efficient HealthTech systems.

+The ideas documented here — such as prompt chaining, AI test automation, semantic logging, and ethical QA simulation — support emerging national goals in digital health, AI governance, and technology innovation.

+This work is aligned with international innovation initiatives in:
+- ✅ HealthTech safety and compliance
+- ✅ AI safety, explainability, and reproducibility
+- ✅ Next-generation tools for quality engineering in large language models (LLMs)

+I aim to expand this repository with:
+- Modular tools like `AgentTest` (prototype-in-progress)
+- Public prompt libraries for QA use cases
+- Visualizations of semantic QA workflows
+- Test conversion helpers (manual → Python)

+If you’re building in these areas or would like to collaborate, feel free to connect on [LinkedIn](https://www.linkedin.com/in/pavankumarinfo/)

 ## 📜 License

 MIT License or Creative Commons BY-SA 4.0 (depending on your preference)